erikkurcz/basic_server/LEARNINGS.md

 * learned about struct sockaddr and how the derivative forms of it for different protocols use the same struct and cast it in the bind call (it's weird, but it works)
 * learned about one-line if statements for simple checks and debug logging (without actually using a real log manager)
 * learned about having ot use htons() and htonl() for sin_port and sin_addr with a sockaddr struct to get things to network order
+* learned select() is really specific to its man page, e.g. the nfds argument must be the *highest numbered fd plus one* for this to work properly
+  * also learned timeout timeval args must *both* be zero to have rational behavior - or a third case of timeout must be handled in the code, which can otherwise cause spurious errors if you're moving slower than the timeout itself.
+So the timeout completes before you enter data, and therefore your code reacts differently to it.
+  * learned bidirectional SOCK\_STREAM does in fact work, so that's cool!